 Food is our precious fuel, but it does have a shelf life, and that also includes ground beef meat.

-Ground beef can last one to two days in a refrigerator as per Food the Food and Safety website.
+Ground beef can last one to two days in a refrigerator as per the U.S. Food and Safety website.
 This also depends on the freshness of the meat, which can be calculated by looking at the “sell by” stamp on the meat package.
 If you buy fresh meat and store it in the right compartment in your fridge, you can get up to two days out of the meat from the date of purchase before it starts showing signs of spoilage.

 If you buy ground beef close to the end of its “sell by” date, then unfortunately you might get about a day out of the meat even if stored in the fridge.
 Also, meat that has been sitting on the store shelf and is too close to the “sell by” date will not taste as fresh and will not last as long in the fridge as a pound of beef that has just been placed on the store cooler.